Page RPM AdSense is one of the metrics that provide publishers with insights about how their website is performing in terms of revenue generation.

 Impressions and pageviews are not the same.
 When a user appears on a webpage, it is counted as one pageview.
 Now this page can have 3 ad units, if a user is able to load all 3 ad units on the viewport, the server will count three impressions.

-How Does Page RPM Differ from Ad Request RPM and Session RPM?
+Page RPM vs. Ad Request RPM vs. Session RPM?

 In the last section, we talked about the difference between impression RPM and page RPM, but there are other metrics too that are at least worth knowing about.
 So, here’s a quick word about ad request RPM and session RPM:

-Page RPM vs Ad Request RPM: The latter gives an estimate of how much revenue is being generated for 1000 ad requests.
-Ad request RPM basically takes into account fill rate and tells publishers how many ad requests are actually being filled.
+The latter gives an estimate of how much revenue is being generated for 1000 ad requests.
+Ad request RPM basically takes into account the fill rate and tells publishers how many ad requests are actually being filled.

-Page RPM vs Session RPM: Session RPM tells how much revenue is being generated per 1000 visits to the website.
-For calculating it, publishers have to divide the total revenue by the total number of sessions and multiplying the result by 1000.
+Session RPM tells how much revenue is being generated per 1000 visits to the website.
+To calculate it, publishers have to divide the total revenue by the total number of sessions and multiply the result by 1000.

 Why’s Page RPM Important for Publishers?

-Page RPM tells how much money a publisher makes for each pageview whereas the most of the other ad tech metrics (such as CPM) deal in impressions.
+Page RPM tells how much money a publisher makes for each pageview, whereas most of the other ad tech metrics (such as CPM) deal in impressions.